garfbradaz/garfbradaz.github.io/_posts/2018-12-12-Setting-up-Github-Pages-Jekyll-and-using-Windows-Subsystem-for-Linux.md

 Update your title and description for your blog.

-    ```
+    ```yaml
     title: Gareth Bradleys Blog
     description: garfbradaz new blog, hosted on github.
 Rambling about coding, running and any other of my ramblings.
     ```

 ## Release, Release, Release